dheijl/swyh-rs/README.md

 - simultaneous streaming to multiple renderers is only limited by the number of renderer buttons that can be shown in the available space in the window.
 - Kaspersky Antivirus can prevent audio capture, so you may have to add an exception for swyh-rs (thanks @JWolvers).
 - streaming to Logitech Media Server does not work ([issue # 40]( https://github.com/dheijl/swyh-rs/issues/40))
+- streaming to Linn does not work
+- if for some reason your config file gets corrupted you can get a panic on startup when the config file is deserialized.
+The easy fix is to simply delete the config.ini (for older versions) or config.toml (for newer versions).
+You can find it in your home directory in the .swyh-rs folder.

 ### Artwork Credits